 Algarve in Winter.
 Discover why you should go (Update 2024)

-Halfway through winter, we were craving Vitamin D and the warm feeling of sunshine on our faces.
-So when we discovered that the Algarve in Southern Portugal has the most sunny days per year in Europe, we didn’t have to think twice…
+Halfway through winter, we craved Vitamin D and the warm feeling of sunshine on our faces.
+So when we discovered that the Algarve in southern Portugal has the most sunny days per year in Europe, we didn’t have to think twice.

 Before we knew it we were on our way to Faro, the capital city of the Algarve.